tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

 - context: `Context` object.
 - operateName: operation name defined by the user.
-The callback result will be returned as-is for user to distinguish the operation.
+The callback result will be returned as-is for users to distinguish the operation.
 - callback: callback of attribute clearing operation.

 #### Sample code